redpanda-data/connect/resources/docs/cookbook/kafka-json-mutating.md

 on processing threads matching the number of logical CPUs.
 In order to keep the processing threads busy with traffic there are parameters in the config for tuning the number of concurrent readers to reduce input IO stalling.
-There is also a parameter for the message batch size, which can increase the throughput of the output in case it becomes the bottleneck.
+There is also a parameter for the message batch size, which can tuned in order to increase the throughput of the output in case it becomes the bottleneck.

 ## Input